jsanti1975on/QR-code-inventory-app/README.md

 # Simple Flask Inventory App

+This project is to help me learn Python, BASH, and Github.
 A minimal inventory tracking system built with **Flask** and plain filesystem storage.
 Each inventory item is stored as a text file in `data/COLOR/SIZE.txt` with the quantity inside.
 Includes a helper Bash script to print a clean inventory summary.
+I have built the ability to push the counts to a .pdf and will add after I write it out and test.
+Later we can wire up a button on the html page to trigger the reports and also add more type of inventory.

 ---